Tu carrito está vacío.

 Birch

 Light wood of medium density.
-Easy to work and with high availability.
-We work mainly with contaminated birch.
+Easy to work with and with high availability.
+We work mainly with birch plywood.

 Holm oak